-Tip #3 For Playing Golf On Wet Ground: Use A Larger Club Size On Your Approach Shots To The Hole
+Tip #3: Use A Larger Club Size On Your Approach Shots To The Hole

 Using a club-up on approach can also help you to swing lighter and swing within yourself to make sure that you are giving the shot 100% accuracy.

-Tip #4 For Playing Golf On Wet Ground: Take Note Of the Greenside Conditions
+Tip #4: Take Note Of the Greenside Conditions

 Another thing that clubbing up to hit a bump and run shot does is give the clubface so that you don’t dig into the ground and hit such a fat shot, which will reduce power and throw off your swing momentum and your shot accuracy.